 The recipe for making a great game?

-Last week I was Playtesting my friend Scott’s new party game called “Say What Now?”, and we were remarking how it had elements of other games and activities, while still being just different enough.
+I was thinking back to the time that I was playtesting my friend Scott’s party game called “Say What Now?”, and we were remarking how it had elements of other games and activities, while still being just different enough.

 It had the same mechanic as Cards Against Humanity and Apples to Apples, where all other players must select a card from their hand to give it to the judge for that round, who will decide on his or her favorite.